What is a midface lift?

 You will also be asked to stop smoking for a specified period before undergoing the procedure.

-Recovery following a midface lift is normally between 7-10 days, thus it tends to be faster than those who undergo a traditional facelift.
+Recovery following a midface lift is normally between 7-10 days, thus tends to be faster than those who undergo a traditional facelift.
 It is recommended to rest for a week following the procedure, after which time one can return to normal activities.

 Exercise and other activities that raise the heart rate, can be resumed after 2 weeks.
 Patients are advised to not wear make-up or use styling products for the first week after surgery, as this can irritate the healing areas.
 When washing, gentle patting, rather than rubbing, is best to wash and dry the areas.

 In order to preserve a younger appearance, we recommend maintaining a healthy lifestyle and, if necessary, undergoing other non-surgical procedures as you age.

-Is the midface lift suitable for you?
+Is a midface lift right for me?

 - You have heaviness below your cheeks (sagging)